curekoshimizu/awsiot_media_device/README.md

 When video or camera is on,
 this program will publish event on json data which is inputed by config yaml to AWS.

-When video and camera is off,
-this program will publish event off json data which is inputed by config yaml to AWS.
+On the other hand, when both video and camera are off, this program will publish event off json data to AWS.

 ## Config example